The Guyver: Release

 The American version of the film, distributed by New Line, cut several scenes to focus more on action than humor.
 Producer Yuzna expressed confusion at some of the choices.

+The film was given a direct-to-video release on October 28, 1992.

 Reception

 Glenn Kenny of Entertainment Weekly said the film features “surprisingly convincing costumes and effects, inspired casting, and energetic direction, [but] what sinks it is its unfortunate adherence to the time-honored direct-to-video clichés: an unearned paycheck for a onetime A-picture star, and a tendency to fall back on lame humor whenever the going gets slow.”

 David Johnson of DVD Verdict criticized the film's "ham-fisted over-acting", "ludicrous plot contrivances", and "nauseatingly hokey soundtrack."
 Johnson called the film "a big, dumb joke" and said: "Despite some good creature effects, the movie crashed and burned and crashed again, weighted down by preposterous acting [and] corny music."

 Nathan Shumate of Cold Fusion Video Reviews criticized the film, in particular “the annoying demeanor and lack of personality” of lead actor Jack Armstrong, adding: "If there ever was a movie made for fan appreciation only, this is it, [...] but not everything can be blamed on audience unfamiliarity; there are plenty of elements in this movie that don’t work even by fanboy standards.”

 The film generated enough interest for a sequel, Guyver: Dark Hero.
 Armstrong was replaced by David Hayter in the role of Sean.
 The film was more well-received critically than its predecessor.

+While Brian Yuzna had mixed feelings about the final film feeling the commercial viability of The Guyver was hampered by having two directors whose work on the film didn't necessarily align into a cohesive whole, the Japanese backers on the film were pleased with the results and asked Yuzna to approach some other anime based properties.
+When producer Samuel Hadida, who'd distributed The Guyver in French territories, learned Yuzna had the rights to Crying Freeman this led to the two of them teaming upon on a film adaptation which had been a long sought after passion project for Hadida.